caitlinmalloch/C-Projects/README.md

 Projects learning C#

-Starting to learn C# by using Codecademy Leanr C# course.
+Starting to learn C# by using Codecademy Learn C# course.